“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 “What time is it?”
 I change the subject.
 “You guys told your kids to come here after school, right?
 To swim?”

-“No,” Val says.
+“No,” Val replies.
 “To eat pizza and smoke weed.
 That’s the only reason my kids will show up.”

-This reminds me we must rid ourselves of every last particle of the pot.
-So none of the kids find it.
+This reminds me we must rid ourselves of every last particle of the pot before the kids arrive.
 “We have to smoke everything.
 Destroy the evidence.”

 “Calm yourself down, darling.
 It’s long gone.
 We smoked the last of it a half-hour ago.”
 Everette uncorks another bottle of wine.
 “Tossed everything in the trash.”